andaley/homesoon/project-diary.md

 - removed blank search options
 - added distance chart data
 - moved favorites and sign in/out to right side of nav bar
+- added chart to compare prices by city

 TODO